reilabs/lampe/README.md

    lake build
    ```

+5. **Setup Xonsh shell:** While not strictly necessary at this stage, this is required to run some
+   scripts in the repository.
+Check [Xonsh website](https://xon.sh/contents.html) for installation
+   instruction.

 ## Usage

 At this stage you should be able to execute the `lampe` CLI, with the `lampe` command available on